pizza-droid/cinnamon/README.md

 ## Notes

-**Experimental 2embed metadata proxy:** When no TMDB API key is configured, `search` and `watch` fall back to `api.2embed.cc` (no key needed).
-This works for most popular shows/movies but may be slower, less reliable, or return incomplete results.
-We reccomend getting a TMDB key for a more reliable experience
+**anime movies do not work right now**, we're working on it, but due to the nature of the scrapers we use, its currently not possible to watch anime movies from cinnamon, this will be fixed soon.

-This project is mostly vibe coded and our lazy ass didnt even write more than 300 lines. feel free to give us feedback so we can improve this project and make it as good as possible.
+This project is mostly vibe coded and our lazy ass didnt even write more than 300 lines of code. feel free to give us feedback so we can improve this project and make it as good as possible.

 inspired by [ani-cli](https://github.com/pystardust/ani-cli)